 To save on costs, use the utility scripts to stop or start EC2 instances on nights or weekends.
 The following utility scripts are in the /tmp directory of the Linux bastion host.

-stop_instances.sh – This script will shut down the Lustre and SAS Grid nodes.
+stop_instances.sh – This script will shut down the Lustre and SAS grid nodes.
 The Remote Desktop Gateway and Linux bastion host instances will remain up and running.

 start_instances.sh – This script will start up the instances in the correct order, along with the Lustre and SAS services.